Click here for international medical scientific information about Oncology for Healthcare Professionals.

 Preclinical and clinical development

-BET, bromodomain and extra-terminal domain; BOR, best overall response; DCR, disease control rate; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; ORR, objective response rate; PFS, progression-free survival; PK, pharmacokinetics; PSA, prostate-specific antigen.
+BET, bromodomain and extra-terminal domain; BOR, best overall response; CR, complete reponse; DLT, dose-limiting toxicity; MTD, maximum tolerated dose; ORR, objective response; PFS, progression-free survival; PK, pharmacokinetics; PR, partial response; PSA, prostate-specific antigen.

 Zuber J, et al. Nature 2011;478(7370):524–8.